Timaeus of Locri: On the Nature of the World and the Soul

 A work in Doric Greek entitled On the Nature of the World and the Soul (Περὶ φύσιος κόσμω καὶ ψυχᾶς), also called the Timaeus Locrus after its purported author, starts out by declaring that: "Timaeus of Locri said the following", and proceeds to summarize the theories that Timaeus defends in Plato's Timaeus.
 The book has been preserved fully, in more than fifty manuscripts.
 It is mostly consistent with Plato; it notably omits the Theory of Forms.

 On the World and the Soul was first mentioned in sources of the second century AD (Nicomachus and the commentary on Timaeus by Calvisius Taurus) and its authenticity was not doubted in antiquity.

 The work was even believed to have been a main source for Plato's dialogue; a rumor dating back to the third century BC held that Plato's Timaeus was plagiarized from a Pythagorean book, and this became connected to the Timaeus Locrus.

-Modern philology has shown that On the World and the Soul is a pseudepigraphon from somewhere between the early first century BC to the early first century AD, and is based on Plato's Timaeus, rather than the other way around.
+Modern philology has shown that On the World and the Soul is a pseudepigraphon written between the early first century BC to the early first century AD, and is based on Plato's Timaeus, rather than the other way around.
 The Pseudo-Timaeus employs a simplified mode of reasoning and presentation, presenting conclusions rather than arguments and omitting any dialogue, meaning that it was perhaps intended as a summary of the notoriously difficult original for use in a classroom setting.
 While it may have originated in part as a set of lecture notes to the Platonic original, it tends to omit difficult sections of the Timaeus rather than provide explanations.
 Some of Pseudo-Timaeus's theses are very hard to understand without knowledge of Plato's work.

 On the World and the Soul shows traces of middle Platonist ideas and terminology; in particular, it resembles works by Eudorus of Alexandria and Philo, making it plausible that the author lived in Alexandria and was familiar with Eudorus's philosophy.
 He modernized the natural philosophy of Plato's Timaeus by incorporating insights from Hellenistic astronomy and medicine.

 The book also appears to incorporate material from one or more now-lost commentaries on Timaeus.
 R. Harder hypothesized that the composition of On the World and the Soul was a two-step process, whereby Pseudo-Timaeus, the author of the preserved version of the book, would have edited an earlier, Hellenistic variant of Timaeus.
 Th.
 Tobin, by contrast, believes the work to have been composed at once, then translated into Doric.